 4. Is the Campaign Integrated?

-It’s tough to reach senior decision makers.
+It’s tough to reach senior decision-makers.
 Therefore, any method you can use to increase hit rates will support effective cold calling.
-That could be exhibiting at an event, where calls are made to follow up leads from the show, or direct mail or an email campaign where the first calls are to those that make enquiries, click through and open the email.
+That could be exhibiting at an event, where calls are made to follow up leads from the show, or direct mail or an email campaign where the first calls are to those that make inquiries, click through and open the email.
 Telemarketing has the capability to amplify the effect of other marketing and the more you can reach prospects wherever they go, the better the chance of telemarketing being an effective part of your lead generation.

 5. Are the Callers Competent?

 This seems like a silly thing to suggest.
-Of course they need to be competent.
-However, when I run telemarketing training for clients, I often hear cold callers that lack basic skills to engage with buyers.
+Of course, they need to be competent.
+However, when I run telemarketing training for clients, I often hear cold callers that lack the basic skills to engage with buyers.
 Your telesales people represent your brand.
 They are often the first perspective that a buyer gains of your business.
-Hence, they must have appropriate skills and knowledge to ensure that you get best results.
+Hence, they must have appropriate skills and knowledge to ensure that you get the best results.

 If you’d like to know how GSA Business Development can help generate growth for your business or book one of our new business development and marketing strategy workshops, contact us now on 0845 658 8192 or use the form on this site.